yanyan314/Singapore-Airlines-Interviews/README.md

 # 2. Questions
    1) Could you share more about the team structure and communication channels within the company?
    2) What do you consider to be the key to success in this position?
+   3) What skills or qualities do you believe are essential for success in this role?